Hoʻihoʻi Maunawili

 Mahalo for your support.

-$10,000+ – Kawainui (the great waters) The heart of Kailua’s wetlands, a symbol of life, resilience, and restoration.
+$10,000+ – Kawainui (the great waters) The heart of Kawainui Fishpond, located in the heart of Kailua is a symbol of abundance, resilience, and restoration.

 If you’re considering a larger gift, we’d love to talk story about the impact it could make.
 Contact Angela Britten, Hawaiʻi Land Trust’s Chief of Operations & Philanthropy.